Gong-Meng1/burg-algorithm-/README.md

 The generic data object used for a study is the [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) "EEG" structure.
 Alakazam does put some extra info in this structure when it writes its own .mat files.
 Take a look at the "Transformations" directory to get the idea of how to add computations to the package.

-This is a simple exaple from there:
+This is a simple example from there:

 ``` Matlab
 function [EEG, options] = IBI_Export(input,opts)